-Use this Advent calendar to remember the true meaning of Christmas this holiday season and provide a light of hope for beggar girls in Bangladesh.
+Reflect on the true meaning of Christmas this holiday season using this special Advent calendar handmade by artisans in Bangladesh.
 The Light of Hope Learning Center is a day shelter that gives impoverished girls education, life skills, health care, and moral training.
-Includes 25 gold sequined ornaments, a pouch on back for storage, and loop for hanging.
+Includes 25 gold-sequined ornaments, a pouch on back for storage, and loop for hanging.
 Measures 20 inches long.

 |Artisan||Light of Hope|